 Conclusion: eSIM is the smartest way to connect when you travel

 The eSIM card has transformed the way we manage connectivity abroad.
-Forget about queues at phone stores, losing your usual SIM, or paying exorbitant roaming bills.
-With an eSIM activated before you leave, you arrive at your destination connected from the first minute.
+Forget queues at phone stores, losing your regular SIM, or paying exorbitant roaming bills.
+With an eSIM activated before you leave, you'll arrive at your destination connected from the first minute.

-At PuraSim, we have been helping travelers connect simply, affordably, and without surprises for years.
+At PuraSim, we have been helping travelers connect for years in a simple, economical, and surprise-free way.
 Our plans are designed to work in the countries most visited by Spanish speakers, with high-speed data and real support in Spanish.

 Ready to travel connected?
 Explore our eSIM for Europe or our international eSIM and find the perfect plan for your next trip.